aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/worksheet/_index.md

 ```

 Represents the scaling factor in percentage.
 It should be between 10 and 400.

+**Remarks**

 Please set the view type first.

 **Returns:**
 int